marviq/madlib-locale/README.md

 ## Change the language

-You can change the current language at any time by calling the setLocale function on the localeManager.
-The function will return an promise, once this is resolved and you re-render you templates they will be in the new language
+You can change the current language at any time by calling the `setLocale` function on the localeManager.
+The function will return a promise, once this is resolved and you re-render you templates they will be in the new language

 ```shell
 localeManager = require( "madlib-locale" )